Sunday Times Top Track 250: 2010 Top Track 250 list

 Southall Travel is the only travel agency included in the influential league table.
-The agency recorded astounding sales of £203.1 million for the year ending March 2010 and was ranked at 148th place.
+The agency recorded astounding sales of £203.1 million for the year ending in March 2010 and was ranked at 148th place.
 Other companies from the travel industry listed include Gatwick airport in 16th with sales of £475 million, the Alternative Hotel Group at 18th with sales of £465 million, Travelodge at 71st with sales of £297 million, Park Resorts at 215th with sales of £154 million and Holiday Extras at 236th with sales of £145 million.